 Kurama is a word taken from the language of the Kalinago (more commonly known as the Caribs), an indigenous people of the Caribbean who arrived long before the European settlers.
 Kurama means "to make beautiful", which coincides with the aim of this web site.

 Who are we

-Gina, the founder and executive editor of Kurama Magazine, earned a BA in psychology and recently completed her studies at the graduate level.
+Gina, now also known as Gina Banchs-Aimey, the founder and executive editor of Kurama Magazine, earned a BA in psychology and recently completed her studies at the graduate level.
 Her background in psychology and her personal experiences inspire her when she writes for the You!(health and personal development) section.